What is an HRA?

 - Retiree HRA

-Keep in mind that within the different HRAs, employers still have a lot of flexibility when it comes to designing the benefit, which is one of the most appealing advantages of an HRA.
+Keep in mind that employers still have a lot of flexibility when designing each benefit, which is one of the most appealing advantages of an HRA.

 How does an HRA work?

 The way HRAs work is simple.
 HRAs are unfunded notional accounts with no cash value.
-This means that employers don’t release HRA funds until they approve and pay out reimbursements.
+This means that employers don’t release HRA funds until they approve reimbursements.
 Through HRAs, employers reimburse employees directly after they incur an eligible healthcare expense.

-Employer contributions are tax-deductible and payroll tax-free, and the money employees receive is free of income taxes as long as they have minimum essential coverage (MEC).
+Employer contributions are tax-deductible and payroll tax-free.
+The money employees receive is also free of income taxes.

-Although each HRA is different, all HRAs follow the same five-step structure:
+Although each HRA is different, they follow the same five-step structure:

 - The business sets the allowance amount.
 Employers decide the maximum amount of tax-free money they want to offer employees for their eligible healthcare expenses.
-Depending on the type of HRA, employers can customize allowances by age, family status, or employee class.
+Some HRAs allow employers to customize allowances by age, family status, or employee class.

 - Employees make purchases.
-Employees choose the healthcare products and services that fit their needs, potentially including individual insurance plans.
+Employees can buy healthcare products and medical services that suit their needs.
+This may include individual health insurance plans.

 - Employees submit proof of the expense incurred.
-Employees submit proof of purchase for eligible medical expenses to get reimbursed.
+Employees submit receipts for eligible health expenses to get reimbursed.
 This documentation is usually given in the form of a receipt or invoice.

 - The business reviews employee documentation.
-The IRS requires the employer or benefits administrator to review employees' documentation for three things: the service or product, the date of the service or sale, and the amount incurred.
-If it’s an eligible expense that meets these criteria, employers can approve the expense..
+The employer reviews employees' documentation for three things: the service or product, the date of the service or sale, and the amount incurred.
+If it's an eligible expense with documentation that meets these criteria, the expense is approved.

 - The business reimburses employees.
 After approving the expense, the company reimburses employees from their set allowance amount.
-Once the allowance is reached, the employee can't exceed it.
+Once an employee reaches their allowance, they can't exceed it.

-If you'd like to roll over HRA funds, the option varies by HRA plan.
-Depending on your type of plan, unused funds can roll over from month to month or year to year.
+If you'd like to roll over the unused money in an HRA, the option varies by plan type.
+Depending on your HRA, unused funds can roll over from month to month or year to year.

 For example, QSEHRAs may roll over from month to month or year to year.
-However, any annual rollover must still abide by the QSEHRA's annual limit for allowances.
+However, any annual rollover must still adhere to the QSEHRA's annual limit for allowances.

-However, with integrated HRAs, employers can allow balances to accrue monthly and annually.
-They also have the option not to allow any annual rollover.
+But with integrated HRAs, employers can allow unused amounts to accrue monthly and annually.
+They also have the option not to allow an annual rollover.

-How is an HRA different from a health savings account (HSA)?
+How is an HRA different from a health savings account?

 The main difference between the two health benefits is that the employer owns the HRA, and the employee owns the HSA.
 This means if an employee with an HRA leaves an organization, the unused HRA funds stay with the employer, similar to a flexible spending account (FSA).

-Employees can’t use their HSA on most insurance premiums, whereas employers can reimburse individual health insurance premiums with a QSEHRA or ICHRA.
+Employees can’t use their HSA on most insurance premiums.

 What expenses qualify for reimbursement under an HRA?

 HRAs can reimburse any qualified expense under IRS Section 213(d) of the Internal Revenue Code.
-You can find a list of these expenses in IRS Publication 502.
-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) further expanded eligible expenses in 2020.
+You can find a list of these expenses in IRS Publication 502 and the CARES Act.

-Because an HRA can reimburse both medical expenses and insurance premiums, it's a valuable employee benefit to help lower the overall cost of healthcare.
+Because many HRAs can reimburse both medical expenses and health insurance premiums, this is a valuable employee benefit that can help lower your team's overall healthcare cost.

-Different HRAs may restrict certain items from reimbursement.
-Additionally, the employer offering the HRA can choose to eliminate items from eligibility.
-Some businesses choose to offer a premium-only HRA, for example, which only reimburses insurance premiums.
+Different HRAs may restrict certain types of items from reimbursement.
+Some businesses choose to provide a premium-only HRA, for example, which only reimburses health insurance premiums.

 What are the different types of HRAs?

 HRAs have undergone many changes over the years and continue to grow in popularity.
-Now, businesses can choose between many different HRAs to offer their employees.
+Now, businesses can choose between six different HRAs to offer their employees.

-Let's briefly dive into each option below to give you a better idea of how they work.
+Let's briefly go over each option below to give you a better idea of how they work.

 1. Qualified small employer HRA (QSEHRA)

 The QSEHRA is a popular stand-alone health benefit for small businesses.
-The federal government specifically designed it for employers with fewer than 50 full-time equivalent employees (FTEs) that don't offer a group plan.
+It's for employers with fewer than 50 full-time equivalent employees (FTEs) who don't offer a group plan.
 With the QSEHRA, employers can set a monthly benefit allowance for employees according to their individual or family status.

-The IRS sets maximum contribution limits each year.
+QSEHRAs have contribution limits that the IRS sets each year.
 Allowance amounts typically roll over from month to month.
 You must offer a QSEHRA to all full-time W-2 employees.
 Additionally, businesses can choose to offer it to part-time employees as long as they receive the same allowance as full-time employees.
-Reimbursable expenses are also free from employee income tax as long as their policy provides MEC.
+You can offer larger allowances to employees with families.

 2. Individual coverage HRA (ICHRA)

 The ICHRA works much like the QSEHRA, but it's available to organizations of all sizes.
-It comes with no contribution limits and allows businesses to offer different allowance amounts based on family status and 11 employee classes.
-This allows employers to categorize employees into groups, making it easier to customize benefits.
+It comes with no contribution limits and allows businesses to offer different allowance amounts based on 11 employee classes.
+This allows employers to categorize employees into groups and makes it easier to customize benefits.

 However, the ICHRA is only available to employees with an individual health insurance policy.
 Therefore, employees covered by a family member's group policy or an alternative like Medi-Share can't participate in the benefit.